centime/xss-paper/README.md

-XSS : severity of the most underlooked web vulnerability in the wild
+XSS : severity of the most overlooked web vulnerability in the wild
 ====================================================================

 Abstract